-The 9 auspicious days of Navratri have already started.
+The 9 auspicious days of Navratri are about to start.
 It is a festival which is celebrated all over the country with a lot of grandeur and fanfare.

 Maha Navratri is celebrated before Dussehra, in the month of Ashwin.
-All the nine days are dedicated to praying Maa Durga.
+All the nine days are dedicated to offering prayers to Maa Durga.

 Maa Durga is a very powerful Goddess.
 She is the epitome of strength, success and prosperity.
-She was made by the gods in order to defeat the evil buffalo-man Mahishasura.
+She was crreated as an energy by the gods in order to defeat the evil buffalo-man Mahishasura.
 She is the example of Triumph of Good over evil.

 It is important to invoke Maa Durga's blessings during the Navratri time.
-It said that whoever invokes Maa Durga's blessings will receive courage to win over all the obstacles in life.
+It is said that whoever invokes Maa Durga, will recieve her blessings and get courage to win over all the obstacles in life.
 They will also be blessed with good health and prosperity for the rest of the year.

 The Maha Navratri Pooja is done specifically to invoke Maa Durga's blessings.
 It is done on the eighth day of Navratri.
-This was the day Maa Durga was born and hence it is important to conduct the pooja on this day.
+This was the day Maa Durga was born as the destroyer of the demons and hence it is important to conduct a pooja on this day.

-This pooja is very powerful in attaining the divine blessings and knowledge.
+This pooja is very powerful in attaining the divine blessings of the goddess in the form of prosperity and knowledge.
 Therefore, performing the pooja in the right way is important.

 Here is all the information regarding the right way of conducting pooja and aarti.
 Take a look.